Charlie Kirk, who helped build support for Trump among young people, dies after campus shooting

 Trump announced Kirk's death on his social media site, Truth Social.

 Kirk personified the pugnacious, populist conservatism that has taken over the Republican Party in the age of Trump.
-He launched his organization, Turning Point USA, in 2012, targeting younger people and venturing onto liberal-leaning college campuses where many GOP activists were nervous to tread.
+An unabashed Christian conservative who often made provocative statements about gender, race and politics, Kirk launched his organization, Turning Point USA, in 2012, targeting younger people and venturing onto liberal-leaning college campuses where many GOP activists were nervous to tread.

 At the center of the right-of-center universe